Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC

 In this setup, $\mathcal{F} = \sigma (\{w:w(t) \in \mathbb{W}\}:t \in \mathbb{T})$, and $\mathcal{F}_t = \sigma (\{w(s):w(s) \in \mathbb{W}\}:s < t)$.
 The system is subject to hard control input constraints and chance constraints on states.
 The control input constraints are formulated as,

 where $S \in \mathbb{R}^{q \times m}$, $s \in \mathbb{R}^{q}$.
 The time-varying equality constraints coupling the control inputs are formulated as,

-where $M \in \mathbb{R}^{d \times m}$, $m \in \mathbb{R}^{d}$, and $F \in \mathbb{R}^{d \times p}$.
+where $M \in \mathbb{R}^{d \times m}$, $c \in \mathbb{R}^{d}$, and $F \in \mathbb{R}^{d \times p}$.
 In previous works like \cite{IEEE_1}, \eqref{equal_real} is not considered but for applications such as economic MG dispatch, \eqref{equal_real} is important for incorporating physical constraints such as power balance of the MG with the main grid (discussed in detail in Section \ref{post-process}).
 However, if \eqref{equal_real} is considered in the problem formulation, the $Ew(t)$ term in the RHS of~\eqref{dynamics_real} is dropped as the $Fw(t)$ term in the RHS of \eqref{equal_real} accommodates the uncertainty.\footnote{The $E$ matrix is still required for assigning a unique control input after accommodating the uncertainty in closed-loop for multi-input systems.
 See details in Section \ref{post-process}.} Additionally, note that constraint \eqref{equal_real} is application specific and is independent of the method and theoretical results presented in this paper.
 The chance constraints on the states are formulated as,

-where $G \in \mathbb{R}^{r \times n}$, $g \in \mathbb{R}^{r}$ and $\bar{1} \in \mymathbb{1}^{r}$ for individual chance constraints. $\alpha$ is the vector of the pointwise-in-time maximum probability of constraint violation, where $\alpha_i \in (0,0.5) \; \forall i \in \mathbb{N}_{1}^{r}$.
-In the individual chance constraint form,~\eqref{chance_real} can be expressed as, $\mathbb{P}[G_ix \leq g_i]\geq 1-\alpha_i \quad \forall i \in \mathbb{N}_{1}^{r}$.
+where $G \in \mathbb{R}^{r \times n}$, $g \in \mathbb{R}^{r}$ and $\bar{1} = \mymathbb{1}^{r}$ for individual chance constraints. $\bar{\alpha}=[\alpha_1, \dots, \alpha_r]^\top$ is the vector of the pointwise-in-time maximum probability of constraint violation, where $\alpha_i \in (0,0.5) \; \forall i \in \mathbb{N}_{1}^{r}$.
+In the individual chance constraint form,~\eqref{chance_real} can be expressed as, $\mathbb{P}[G_ix \leq g_i]\geq 1-\alpha_i, \quad \forall i \in \mathbb{N}_{1}^{r}$.
 In the joint chance constraint (JCC) form, a single violation probability denoted by ${\alpha}\in (0,0.5)$ can be defined for simultaneous satisfaction of all state constraints as,

-Strictly speaking, the chance constraints are formulated to allow for a maximum probability of violation of state constraints pointwise-in-time.
-However, for operational purposes, we interpret the probability of violation of state constraints as the time-average of state constraint violations in closed loop similar to~\cite{IEEE_1,munoz2018stochastic,time_avg,korda2014stochastic}. $Gx(t) \leq g$ is referred to as the original constraint with respect to which violations are measured.
+Note that in this work, we re-interpret the maximum probability of violation of state constraints pointwise-in-time given by the chance constraints~\eqref{chance_real} as the maximum time-average of state constraint violations in closed-loop similar to~\cite{IEEE_1,munoz2018stochastic,time_avg,korda2014stochastic,capone2024online}. $Gx(t) \leq g$ is referred to as the original constraint with respect to which violations are measured.